Violence against women: prevention through respect and equality

 It’s important for your child to know that any type of violence – verbal, physical or emotional – is never OK.
 Here are some everyday ways that you can help your child understand this idea:

-- Teach your child how to recognise aggression and violence – for example, bullying, teasing and name-calling in the playground are forms of verbal violence.
+- Teach your child how to recognise aggression and violence.
+For example, teasing, name-calling and bullying in the playground are forms of verbal and emotional violence.
 Hitting, pushing, punching and smacking others are forms of physical violence.

-- Let your child know that they don’t have to tolerate violent or aggressive behaviour from friends or classmates.
+- Let your child know that there’s no excuse for violent or aggressive behaviour from peers, and they don’t have to put up with it.
 Teach your child to say, ‘Stop – I don’t like it’.

 - Never excuse rough or violent behaviour by saying things like ‘Boys will be boys’ or ‘He didn’t mean to hurt you’.